Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Discussion

-Perhaps, the simplest explanation for the stiffness measurement is that the volume dependance of the stiffness curve is a finite-size effect and that it would saturate as the system size is made even larger than that studied here.
-This would be consistent with a conventional scaling hypothesis for the critical points studied here.
-While we cannot rule this possibility out, we believe it is unlikely since the crossing in the Binder ratio seems to have converged well for the system sizes under study.
-If this explanation is to be made viable, one would need a theoretical explanation for why the finite-size corrections to the stiffness are as large as they are.
+Perhaps, the simplest explanation for the stiffness measurement is that the volume dependence of the stiffness curve is a result of an {\em additive power law} correction from an irrelevant operator and that the stiffness curve would saturate as the system size is made even larger than that studied here -- this would be the expectation from a conventional scaling hypothesis for a critical point.
+Our numerics strongly suggest that this scenario is unlikely given the large system sizes studied here and the absence of any indication of saturation in the stiffness.

-If we assume that the observed behavior is indeed the asymptotic behavior, we are faced with another vexing questions: What could result in this unusual behavior for the stiffness?
+We are thus forced to consider {\em multiplicative} deviations from simple scaling: What could result in this unusual scaling for the stiffness?
 This behavior must signal the breakdown of one of the standard scaling assumptions made.
 One scenario which would result in the divergence of $L\rho_s$ is if the scaling function depended non-analytically on an irrelevant operator.
 For instance, imagine that $L\rho_s= f(gL^{1/\nu}, \frac{g_\omega}{L^\omega} )$ with $\omega>0$ and hence $g_\omega$ formally irrelevant.
 Normally one assumes the scaling function is analytic in its arguments and can hence set the second argument to zero.
 If it was not analytic and depended for instance like $f(x,y)\approx \frac{1}{y}$ for small $y$, there would be a power law divergence in $L\rho_s$ as observed here.
-One important consequence of this scenario is that a power law divergence is more natural than a log divergence, since a log divergence (within this scenario) would require a singular dependance of the scaling function and an exactly marginal operator in addition.
-Of course this scenario is completely speculative and if it is indeed true, we leave it for future work to understand what this irrelevant operator is and why it results in singular scaling functions for the stiffness.
+One important consequence of this scenario is that a power law divergence is more natural than a log divergence, since a log divergence (within this scenario) would require a singular dependence of the scaling function and an exactly marginal operator in addition.
+We leave it for future work to strengthen this speculative argument, by understanding the nature of the irrelevant operator and the reasons it results in singular scaling functions for the stiffness.